The Secret Garden (1993 film): Plot

 Hidden away in the mansion is Lord Craven's son and Mary's cousin, Colin Craven, who has been treated like a sickly invalid his entire life.
-A spoiled, short-tempered boy, he has never left his room nor ever walked and is confined to his bed or a wheelchair.
+A spoiled, short-tempered boy, he has never left his room nor ever walked and is confined to his bed or uses a wheelchair.
 His father barely comes to see him in fear that Colin will die soon and he will lose his son.
 Mary eventually discovers Colin, learning that he was the source of the crying in the house.
 Although taken aback by his difficult nature, she puts her foot down and refuses to give in to his whims, showing him that he is not really sick.
-Encouraged by Mary, Colin goes outside for the first time and Mary and Dickon take him to the secret garden.
+Encouraged by Mary, Colin goes outside for the first time, and Mary and Dickon take him to the secret garden.

 The three children grow close and spend their free time in the garden every day, where Colin, with their help, learns to walk.
 The trio keep all of this a secret from the staff.
 Colin wants his father to be the first one to see him on his legs.
-Lord Craven has a dream of his late wife Lilias calling to him, and returns home.
+Lord Craven has a dream of his late wife Lilias calling to him and returns home.
 In the secret garden, he sees Colin walking for the first time, leaving him speechless with joy.

 Mary bursts into tears for the first time in her life, certain that she is unwanted by her uncle and the garden will be locked up again as he had ordered it to be.
 Lord Craven reassures her that she is now part of the family.
 Promising never to lock it up again, he thanks her for bringing his family back to life.
 Dickon informs his older sister and the rest of the manor staff of the good news.
-The staff watches in shock and joy as Lord Craven and the children come home together.
+The staff watch in shock and joy as Lord Craven and the children come home together.